What is Dementia?

 Dementia Defined

-Cognitive actions of the brain involve the skills we use to get along in the world.
-Dementia is diagnosed when a cognitive skill becomes impaired so much that a person can no longer get along independently.
-The cognitive problem or problems in dementia are acquired rather than lifelong, as occurs with an intellectual disability, for example.
-That means that the person was functioning at a higher level prior to developing dementia.
-The loss of that higher level of functioning is one of the tragedies of dementia.
+Brain action, or cognition, involves all the skills we use to get along in the world.
+Dementia is diagnosed when cognitive skills become impaired to the point that a person can no longer get along independently.
+The problems that arise from dementia appear in the later years of a person’s life, rather than at birth, like an intellectual disability, for example.
+Dementia is a loss of cognitive function that interferes with daily living.
 It may mean having to leave a job or becoming unable to continue activities that previously were enjoyable and meaningful.

 Six Checkpoints

-Clinicians look, in particular, at six areas of cognition when diagnosing dementia, where one or more of these cognitive skills are very impaired:
+Clinicians look at six areas of cognition when diagnosing dementia, where one or more of these cognitive skills are very impaired:

 • Complex attention refers to the ability to sustain focus and switch between tasks.